-MAKE-UP POLICY: No make-up quizzes will be offered except for approved excused absences - documentation must be procured through the Dean of Students Office. https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/ https://catalog.ufl.edu/ugrad/current/regulations/info/attendance.aspx
+MAKE-UP POLICY: No make-up quizzes will be offered except for approved excused absences - documentation must be procured through the Dean of Students Office. https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/

-There will be a 10% per day late grade deduction for any late assignment (PLEASE NOTE THAT the extra credit assignment, final presentation project, and all quizzes are not included in this rule and must be turned in on or before their assigned due dates or you will receive a zero!!!)The only exception to this rule relates to make-up guizzes and you must provide documentation from the DSO).
+There will be a 10% per day late grade deduction for any late assignment.
+Late assignments will only be accepted after two days past the due date - PLEASE NOTE THAT the optional writing assignment, final presentation project, and all quizzes are not included in this rule and must be turned in on or before their assigned due dates or you will receive a zero.
+Late assignments must be emailed to the instructor.
+The only exception to this rule relates to make-up quizzes, with proper documentation from the DSO.